pipecat-ai/pipecat-client-android/README.md

-# Real-Time Voice Inference Android Client SDK
+# Pipecat Android Client SDK

 [RTVI](https://github.com/rtvi-ai/) is an open standard for Real-Time Voice (and Video) Inference.